Author, Mike Smith

-The timing of your transfer is more uncertain
+1. The exact timing of your transfer is more uncertain

-The legal process for buying a property in Spain, France or anywhere in the EU, can rumble on for many weeks, or even months.
+The legal process for buying a property in Spain, France or elsewhere, can rumble on for many weeks, or even months.

-From the point of view of a British buyer, that creates currency risk.
+If you are a British buyer, it creates currency risk.

-What this effectively means is that the price of your overseas property, when converted back to pounds, will be changing on a daily basis.
+While you wait to complete, the price of your overseas property will be changing on a daily basis.

 You can see below just how much the pound to euro exchange rate moves over time.

-While the rate can have dramatic moves over a period of years, it can also change significantly over a day or week too.
+While exchange rates are known to have dramatic moves over a period of years, they can also change significantly over several weeks too.

 The last thing you want is to face is an adverse currency move and see the price of your property purchase increase unexpectedly.